DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-how-pupils-learn-making-it-stick/autumn-week-2-ect-evidence.md

   Teacher: OK girls, stop for a moment and watch me.
-Remember the rule in netball is that you can’t run when you are holding the ball, so when you pass me the ball… go on pass it…
+Remember the rule in netball is that you can't run when you are holding the ball, so when you pass me the ball… go on pass it…